focusaurus/peterlyons.com-zola/content/problog/2010-09-agile-bugs.md

 +++
-title = "A response to "Handling Bugs in an Agile Context"" slug = "2010/09/agile-bugs" date = 2010-09-08T21:07:27.000Z
+title = "A response to \"Handling Bugs in an Agile Context\"" slug = "2010/09/agile-bugs" date = 2010-09-08T21:07:27.000Z
 +++